Register a Business in Sri Lanka: A Complete Guide for 2025

 Foreign investors can remit dividends, profits, and capital gains freely in foreign currency—making Sri Lanka an attractive location for international entrepreneurs looking to register a business in Sri Lanka with ease of exit.

-Requirements for Business Registration in Sri Lanka
+Requirements to Register a Business in Sri Lanka

 1. Company Name Reservation